-The Draft Law and Protection of Animal Rights in Spain was published in the Official State Gazette on Wednesday 5th January 2022
+The Draft Law and Protection of Animal Rights in Spain, also known as Animal Welfare Laws, was published in the Official State Gazette on Wednesday 5th January 2022

 The Draft Law and Protection of Animal Rights in Spain was published in the Official State Gazette on Wednesday 5th January 2022.
 It should come into force on the 25th January 2022.
 The new law will affect all owners of dogs, cats and ferrets.

 The law is part of a series of measures designed to recognise animals as legitimate members of the family and promote animal rights in Spain.

 As from Wednesday 5th January 2022, animals in Spain will be considered to be sentient beings, meaning that they can no longer be seized, mortgaged, abandoned, mistreated or removed from one of their owners in the case of a separation or divorce.
 Livestock animals are not considered ‘companion animals’.